Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Keeda bless Humans, but they knew how to do things to meat that would make the livestock glad it was slaughtered.
 Marinades, rubs, smoking, stuffing, glazes and sauces, herbs and cheese and condiments...

-Maybe it was an appreciation of the new and exotic, since Gaoian cuisine was reportedly very popular on Earth these days... but whatever the reason, the smell was of a slow-smoked deer cooked with all of Firth’s considerable skill, and behind *that* Regaari could smell the creamy richness of Gran’ma Burgess’ famous mac…
+Maybe it was an appreciation of the new and exotic, since Gaoian cuisine was reportedly very popular on Earth these days... but whatever the reason, the smell was of a slow-smoked deer cooked with all of Firth’s considerable skill, and behind *that* Regaari could smell the creamy richness of Gran’ma Burgess’ famous mac...

 They’d pulled out all the stops for his birthday party.

 "Like that smell, Cousin?
-Me an’ Firth went an’ hunted it last season, an’ we’ve been lookin’ ‘fer the right excuse…"
+Me an’ Firth went an’ hunted it last season, an’ we’ve been lookin’ ‘fer the right excuse..."

 "My birthday?
-Well, it’s as good an excuse as any other, I suppose…" Regaari chittered.
+Well, it’s as good an excuse as any other, I suppose..."
+Regaari chittered.

 They’d been granted the use of Brigadier Jackson’s house in Folctha, which was pretty much normal for the SOR.
 She didn’t use it much, spending most of her time on Earth or over in Franklin, but it had belonged to Colonel Powell before, and had seen many HEAT social functions.
 No doubt it would see many more before she finally retired and lived there full-time.
 But the point was, it was a place they actually *could* get together privately.
 Big and roomy, with sturdy concrete floors throughout.
 Not even Firth at his stompiest could do it any real harm.

 Daar was watching his step, though, especially through doorways.
 Everything had its limits.

 The crowd started to show up, one-by-one, and all of them had a small little gift for Regaari.
-He had specifically requested nothing ostentatious, and ethics compelled them on that point anyway, seeing as he was a foreign agent in the direct employ of a sovereign…
+He had specifically requested nothing ostentatious, and ethics compelled them on that point anyway, seeing as he was a foreign agent in the direct employ of a sovereign...

 But they never went wrong with books. *Signed* books, many of them.